penguinencounter/colormagic/README.md

 ### 2.1. `colormagic.lua`
 This is the main "development" library file.
 You should work with this while developing your avatar.
 It is quite a bit cheaper than any other methods of palette swapping, and produces specification-compliant PNG data. **It will also check your inputs to make sure they make sense.**

+> [!NOTE]
-> note: `toBase64Chunked` is only available in this variant.
+> `toBase64Chunked` is only available in this variant.
 It was intended for debugging and viewing the output PNGs in external applications.
 As you'll see, this isn't very useful for the other file.

 ### 2.2. `colormagic_unsafe.lua`
 This version uses even *more* hacky techniques to trim down the instruction count.
 It doesn't produce spec-compliant PNG data because it completely ignores the checksums in the file (becuase Minecraft ignores them too, so it's fine.) **This version contains little to no error checking.** (There's still checks that the maximum buffer size is sufficent, etc - but passing an invalid PNG will cause problems!)
 There's also no `toBase64Chunked`.